 “He was an incredible guy. . .
 He was brilliant, sharp and funny.”

 But, at the end of his legacy, I tell you, he was a heart broken, and a weak man.

 You may live his life, but never attempt to die the way he died.

 RIP Anthony Bourdain…

-About the Author: Dr. Abraham Khoureis is a Faithful Humanist who utilizes his writing ability to advance social changes.
+About the Author: Dr. Abraham Khoureis is a multi/talented thought leader who utilizes his writing to advance positive social changes.
 In addition, Dr. Abraham Khoureis is SAG-AFTRA Hollywood Talent Agent.
 He is also a University Professor of Organizational and Individuals Behaviors for Higher Education Students.
-Leadership Mentor, and Disability Rights Advocate.
+Leadership Mentor, and a Disability Rights Advocate.